Lifestyle Tax & Appraisal LLC has answers to "Frequently Asked Questions"

 General data is gathered from a numerous sources.
 To find out about recent sales to be used as "comps", we typically use the local Multiple Listing Service.
 To verify actual sales prices, we look at items in the assessor's office and other public documents.
 Flood zone data is available from FEMA data outlets, such as a la mode's InterFlood servers.

 And last but not least, the appraiser assimilates general data from his or her collective knowledge gained from doing assignments for other properties in the same market.

+My mortgage statement has an item on it for PMI?
+Can I get rid of that?(See list of FAQ's) PMI is short for for Private Mortgage Insurance.
 It guards the lender if a borrower defaults on the loan and the value of the house is less than the balance of the loan.
+You can have your PMI dropped once you've achieved 20% equity in your home through appreciation and principal payments.

+Do you need anything from the homeowner in advance?(See list of FAQ's) The first step in most appraisals is the property inspection.
+During this process, we will come to your home and measure it, determine the layout of the rooms inside, confirm all aspects of the home's general condition, and take several photos of your house for inclusion in the report.
 On the home's interior, pick up any clutter and make sure we can get to things like furnaces and water heaters.
 On the outside, trim any landscaping so we can be free to get an accurate measurement of outside walls.

 You can make the inspection go faster and improve the quality of the appraisal report by having the following things on hand: